Eva254-ke/myportfolio/README.md

 # Zachariah Evans - Portfolio

 ## Introduction
 Welcome to my portfolio!
 I'm Zachariah Evans, a Software Engineer with a focus on building secure, scalable applications.
-I specialize in Python, Java, and C. I am also passionate about web security, cybersecurity and building innovative solutions.
+I specialize in Python, Java and C.  I am also passionate about web security, cybersecurity and building innovative solutions.

 ## Technologies & Tools
 **Technologies I work with:**